evidentlyai/evidently/docs/book/installation/self_hosting.md

 {% hint style="danger" %}
 **You are deleting all the data**.
 This command will delete the snapshots stored in the folder.
 To maintain access to the generated snapshots, you must store them elsewhere.
 {% endhint %}

-# What’s next?

-After you set up a Workspace, you can add and manage Projects.
-Head to the [next section to see how](add_project.md).